AdUhTkJm/moonc/README.md

 ## Type checking

 Type checking support is currently very limited.
-This will be worked on as soon as everything in core/builtin is parsed successfully, as it is crucial to generate the `.mbti` files required.
+Now everything in core/builtin is parsed successfully, but it remains to generate and parse `.mbti` files required for typing.

 # Progress

-Currently the compiler is able to parse itself in entirety.
-According to CI, however, there are still some edge cases not handled to fully parse `moonbitlang/core/builtin`.
-These are actively being worked on.
+Currently the compiler is able to parse itself in entirety, and it can also parse everything in `core/builtin`.